 Many issues can get in the way of this goal.
 Bodily changes, such as dental and gastrointestinal conditions, can affect what foods are satiating and appealing.
 Lack of interest in cooking and eating alone, financial concerns, and the ability to access the grocery store also play a role.

-At The Willows we’re pretty proud of our restaurant-style dining, with all meals prepared under the watchful eye of Chef Jim.
-But don’t take our word for it,come enjoy a meal, on us.
+At The Willows we’re pretty proud of our cuisine, with all meals prepared under the watchful eye of Chef Jim.
+But don’t take our word for it, learn about our flexible meal options below.

 What is LifeMinded?